tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_design_patterns.md

 * Line breaks
 * Inline code comment styles

-For example, here's a [JavaScript style guide](http://google.github.io/styleguide/javascriptguide.xml).
+For example, here's the [Google JavaScript Style Guide](http://google.github.io/styleguide/javascriptguide.xml).
 If developers don't have an official style guide, ask them to recommend one online, and then compare the code samples against the guidelines in it.
-I dive [more into code samples](docapis_codesamples_bestpractices.html) in another topic.
+I dive more into code samples in [Code samples and tutorials](docapis_codesamples_bestpractices.html).

 ## Pattern 4: Lengthy pages {#longish_pages}

 One of the most stark differences between regular end-user documentation and developer documentation is that developer doc pages tend to be much longer.
-In [How API Documentation Fails](https://ieeexplore.ieee.org/document/7140676/) (published in [*IEEE Software*](https://ieeexplore.ieee.org)), researchers looked at common reasons why developers had severe problems with API documentation.
-In addition to incompleteness, ambiguity, and other reasons, Martin Robillard and Gias Uddin also found that "fragmentation" was cited as a common issue (which is more related to the presentation of content than the content itself).
+Why are the pages longer?
+In [How API Documentation Fails](https://ieeexplore.ieee.org/document/7140676/) (published in [*IEEE Software*](https://ieeexplore.ieee.org)), Martin Robillard and Gias Uddin looked at common reasons why developers had severe problems with API documentation.
+In addition to incompleteness, ambiguity, and other reasons, the researchers also found that "fragmentation" was cited as a common issue (which is more related to the presentation of content than the content itself).

-Robillard and Udin explain, "When the respondents had to click through multiple pages of an API document to learn the functionality and use of an API element, they found the separation of the descriptions at such a micro level to be unnecessary."
+Robillard and Udin explain:

+> When the respondents had to click through multiple pages of an API document to learn the functionality and use of an API element, they found the separation of the descriptions at such a micro level to be unnecessary.

 Developers in their survey said they "had difficulty navigating through the myriad pages in an API document to find information," with one respondent explaining: